Giana Sisters: Twisted Dreams: Development

 After the development of Giana Sisters DS in 2009, Spellbound Entertainment went bankrupt and Armin Gessert died.
 Soon after the dissolution of the company, Black Forest Games was founded by the key members and management from Spellbound.
 The newly-established game developer decided to move on their own and took over all Spellbound assets, including the intellectual property.
 In total, 40 of the former Spellbound team of 65 members followed and became part of Black Forest Games.
-While Black Forest Games was formed to develop action role-playing and strategy games for Windows, PlayStation 3 and Xbox 360, their foremost desire was to develop an all-new Giana Sisters title.
+While Black Forest Games was formed to develop action role-playing and strategy games for Windows, PlayStation 3 and Xbox 360, their foremost desire was to develop an all-new Giana Sisters game.

 Beginning production in early 2011, Black Forest Games was initially shopping the game around to various publishers, the conditions put on the developer in order for the game to see a release was deemed unfavorable, and required a lot of content to be cut.
 The newly-assembled team was eager to break away from the public perception that the franchise is only known as a copycat of Super Mario Bros., and sought to change it by creating a unique modern platforming game with high production values and original game mechanics.
 One of the most important aspects of the very first Giana Sisters was the ability to transform into a "punk" variation by picking up the ball item, and this became the basis for Project Giana.

 Building on the concept of Giana's own transformation, the team began to draw a concept for Giana to have the ability to change the world around her in addition to herself, and several prototypes were made to test the trans-morphing of the environment, enemies and Giana's own abilities.
 The concept was deemed a success, and Black Forest Games began to focus the game to make use of a seamless transformation system which is controlled by the player itself.
 The engine was built up entirely in-house in order to provide a seamless player-controlled switch affecting the entire landscape, as well as the in-game audio which has two distinctly different sounds depending on which dream world is being played.

 Giana herself was given two personas, a "cute" Giana and "punk" Giana.
 Cute Giana has the ability to twirl and glide through the air in order to travel great distances and avoid danger, signifying her composure and grace.
 Cute Giana inhabits the Nightmare world.
 Punk Giana can go make use of an aggressive dash attack which enables her to attack enemies and bounce off them or walls to reach new locations.
 Giana's punk persona inhabits the regular dream world.
 At any time, the player can switch between the two personas to make use of their abilities, which in turn will also switch the dream layout accordingly.